Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications

 Table ${\rm\uppercase\expandafter{\romannumeral2}}$ shows the runtime comparison between the proposed DL-MDC hybrid precoding algorithm and the CEO algorithm.
-Note that although training the parallel DNN system with data samples requires a lot of time, since a large number of channel matrices across different time and space should be used to improve the generalization capability, the training stage is realized offline.
-Therefore, once the parallel DNN system has been trained well, the runtime of the trained parallel DNN system is much less than that of the CEO algorithm.
-Here, we assume that the DNNs in the parallel DNN system operate one by one, and in Table ${\rm\uppercase\expandafter{\romannumeral2}}$ we record the runtime of only one DNN as well as the whole parallel DNN system.
+Here, the DNNs in the parallel DNN system is assumed to operate one by one.
+Thus, we record the runtime of only one DNN as well as the whole parallel DNN system in Table ${\rm\uppercase\expandafter{\romannumeral2}}$.
 If all DNNs can run at the same time, then the runtime of the parallel DNN system will reduce to that of the single one DNN.
 It can be seen from the Table ${\rm\uppercase\expandafter{\romannumeral2}}$ the runtime of the proposed DL-MDC hybrid precoding algorithm can be significantly reduced by about a hundred fold.
 For example, when $ N=128 $ and the number of test data samples is 1000, the runtime of the proposed DL-MDC algorithm is 120 times shorter than that of the CEO algorithm.

-Furthermore, as the increase number of the data samples number, the advantage of low time-complexity becomes more obvious.
+Note that although training the parallel DNN system with data samples requires a lot of time, since a large number of channel matrices across different time and space should be used to improve the generalization capability, the training stage is realized offline.
+Therefore, once the parallel DNN system has been trained well, the runtime of the trained parallel DNN system is much less than that of the CEO algorithm.